 The FT‘s front page reports that the Ministry of Defence “looks at cutting 30,000 troops”.
 The paper reports that military planners are examining cutting Britain’s land forces from eight to five brigades, in a radical restructuring option that would hand the army operational command of the Royal Marines.
 The paper calls the proposal “an extreme scenario that underlines how a fierce budget squeeze is shaping the defence review.”
 The review is said to “already [be] raising tensions between the services.”
 A senior army figure told the paper, “We’re all quite clear that Afghanistan makes early reductions in numbers impossible”.
 Malcolm Chalmers of the Royal United Services Institute said that under a 20 per cent budget reduction, the “cuts in capability have to be very serious indeed and they would have to include sharp reductions in total service personnel, including in the army.”
 Meanwhile, the Guardian reports that, “Up to one in two of the staff at the Department for Culture, Media and Sport are to be made redundant as part of the cuts programme submitted to the Treasury by the culture secretary, Jeremy Hunt.”

 All the papers cover David Cameron’s meetings and press conference with President Barack Obama.
 The FT’s front page says “Cameron shields BP over Lockerbie” while the Guardian says, “Cameron tells Obama he will release Lockerbie files”.
 But Mr Cameron rejected calls made by many US senators for a fresh public inquiry.
 He argued an inquiry had already been held by the Scottish parliament, and there was no point holding an inquiry when he said it was known the decision was wrong.
 “I don’t currently think that another government inquiry is the right way to go, frankly.
 I don’t need an inquiry to tell me what I already know, which is that it was a bad decision.”
 The Prime Minister said he was in “violent agreement” with President Obama over the wrongfulness of granting any compassion to a man who had shown none to his victims, a phrase picked up on The Times’ front page.
 The Daily Telegraph covers the same story but asks, “On first name terms, but will it be a special relationship?”
 The Daily Mail takes a different angle outlining “Obama’s ray of hope for Gary” – a reference to the plight of Gary McKinnon, the British Asperger’s sufferer who the US want extradited on hacking charges.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.